webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - designated by `@`
 - **ExpressRoute**
   - private connection between on-prem and Azure VNet through dedicated line from connectivity provider. **traffic does not traverse public internet**. higher security.
-- **Border Gateway Protocol (BGP)**
-  - automatically exchange routing information **Azure Gateway(VPN Gateway) and on-prem** for **S2S**(site-to-site) connections otherwise you would have to manually create a UDR(user defined route).
-  - BGP is the internet standard method of exchanging routing information between networks.
-Mainly handled in the background by your ISP.
 - **Firewall**
   - managed service. high availability and scalability. logging.
 SNAT and DNAT support.
 - **Forced Tunneling**